[ + links to: Glossary - Timeline - A Survey of Ooranye - Plan of Olhoav -

 I am conducted forth, Gliss Kabaz at my side.
 Her hand rests on my right arm.

-Presently, though, she does speak.
-Timidly, as we enter the passage leading to the central and largest dome, she says: "I trust you slept well...?"
+Presently, though, she does speak, timidly.
+As we enter the passage leading to the central and largest dome, she says: "I trust you slept well...?"

-Looking stricken, she responds, "How so, Daon Nyav?"
+She looks stricken.
+"How so, Daon Nyav?"

 "English phrase-construction," I mutter.